qoomon/actions--access-token/action/README.md

 > **Be aware** by installing the access token GitHub App **everybody** with `write` assess to `.github/access-token.yaml` can grant repository access permissions to GitHub Actions workflow runs.

 > [!TIP]
-> **For organizations on GitHub Enterprise plan** it is possible to restrict `write` access to `.github/access-token.yaml` to repository admins only by using a [push ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#push-rulesets)
+> **For organizations on GitHub Team or Enterprise plan** it is possible to restrict `write` access to `.github/access-token.yaml` to repository admins only by using a [push ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#push-rulesets)
 <details><summary>Protect access token policy ruleset</summary>

 - [Create a new push ruleset](https://github.com/organizations/YOUR-ORGANIZATION/settings/rules/new?target=push)